Lead is toxic

 - Spread the word.
 Tell your friends about the problem.
 Encourage them to switch to lead-free sinkers and jigs.

 - Ask your favorite retailers to stock lead-free fishing tackle.

-- Partner with us to host a tackle exchange in your community.
+- Partner with us to host a tackle collection in your community.

 - Follow Get the Lead Out on Facebook and Instagram for information on upcoming events.